MattLombana/Rancher/Deploy-Rancher-On-K3s/README.md

-# Rancher Cluster
+# Deploy Rancher On A Dedicated K3s Cluster

-This is where configurations and scripts will go to house the cluster to host rancher will go.
-Rancher will be set up on a K3s cluster.

-Custom rancher installation on a K3s cluster.
 These instructions are adapted from [https://rancher.com/docs/rancher/v2.x/en/installation/k8s-install/](https://rancher.com/docs/rancher/v2.x/en/installation/k8s-install/).

 This setup assumes you will use the following: